raffaello-camoriano/industrial_robot_programming/readme.md

 **This software is released "as is" for academic purposes with no guarantees of any kind.
 It is not suitable for safe and reliable execution on a real robot.
 Always follow all safety guidance provided by robot manufacturers and prescribed by applicable laws and regulations when working with real robots, and state-of-the are safety procedures in software development, testing, and deployment.**

 ### Software
 The labs are developed in PDL2, a Pascal-based language developed by Comau (https://www.comau.com/en) for programming its industrial manipulators.
-The provided labs are based on Comau's C4G motion programmin system software.
+The provided labs are based on Comau's C4G motion programming system software.

 ### Hardware